rockapot/crash/Story/Hour 04.md

 “Alys, where the hell are you?”
 “Alys?”
 ----
-He found her topside by a contower overlooking the edge of the maw.
+He found her topside by the spire overlooking the edge of the maw.
 Her gaze focused deep in the stark greying world.
 She’d pulled her goggles off and her mask hung around her throat by its straps.
-He stood with her on the mottled globe-like hull.
-Running lights burst to life around them.
+He stood with her on the mottled globe-like hull as running lights burst to life around them.
 “Alys.”
 “David.”
 “What are you doing?
 It’s goddamn freezing.”